 Notwithstanding the success in the automobile industry, the Nigerian economy suffered some setback especially in the second half of 2014.
-A major factor that shaped the economy was the decline of crude oil prices, largely due to surplus supply, including especially the ramp up of shale oil production in the United States and improved coal-to-gas technology which moderated South Africa's reliance on imported crude oil.
+A major factor that shaped the economy was the decline of crude oil price, largely due to surplus supply, including especially the ramp up of shale oil production in the United States and the improved coal-to-gas technology which moderated South Africa's reliance on imported crude oil.

-In addition, the combination of the decision of the Organization of Petroleum Exporting Countries (OPEC) to maintain member states crude oil output levels amid increased production by Non-OPEC members forced the Brent spot price to plummet from US\$110.8 on July 1, 2014 to US\$55.3 on December 31, 2014, a negative record of 50.1% within 6 months.
+In addition, the combination of the decision of the Organization of Petroleum Exporting Countries (OPEC) to maintain member states crude oil output levels amid increased production by Non-OPEC members forced the Brent spot price to plummet from US\$110.8 on July 01, 2014 to US\$55.3 on December 31, 2014, a negative record of 50.1% within 6 months.

-The drop in crude oil prices compounded by high pipeline vandalism challenged the implementation of the 2014 budget and the capacity of the Federal Government in delivering its fiscal responsibilities.
+The drop in crude oil price compounded by high pipeline vandalism in the oil and gas sector in Nigeria challenged the implementation of the 2014 budget and the capacity of the Federal Government in delivering its fiscal responsibilities.